MuViCo/MuViCo/documentation/userguide.md

   - **MuViCo button on the top left**: Go back to the home page.
   - **Show Mode**: Preview your presentation.
-  - **Delete Presentation**: Remove the current presentation.
+  - **Delete Presentation**: Delete the current presentation.
   - **Add Element**: Insert new elements into your slides.
   - **Storage indicator**: Displays how much space has been used (e.g., 0.00 MB / 50 MB).
 The maximum allowed space is 50 MB.
-  - **Save status icon** (✔️): This is marked when your changes are successfully saved.
+  - **Save status icon** (✔️): This is marked when your changes have been successfully saved.

-- **Slides section (top row with white boxes labeled Index 0, Index 1, etc.)**
+- **Slides section (top row with white boxes labeled Starting Frame, Frame 1, Frame 2, etc.)**

   - This shows the order in which your elements will be displayed on the selected screen.
+  - Initially starts with 1 starting slide and 4 extra slides.
+  - Additional slides can be added or removed by clicking the +/- buttons.
-  - You can add up to 100 slides per screen.
+  - You can have anywhere from 1 to 100 slides per screen.

 - **Screens section (left side with purple boxes labeled Screen 1, Screen 2, etc. and Audio files)**

   - Displays all the screens you can use for your presentation.
-  - You can use up to four screens in your presentation.
+  - You can use multiple screens in your presentation.
+  - Additional screens can be added or removed by clicking the +/- buttons.
-  - Audio files row where only audio media can be uploaded onto.
+  - The "Audio files" row is used only for audio files.
+Only audio files can be uploaded on this row.
   - Audio files have a few extra features:
     - Loop button: click on the loop button on an audio element to have the audio tape play continuously in your presentation.
     - Speaker icon: click on the Audio files box's speaker icon to mute the audio in your presentation.

 - **Initial elements (black boxes labeled as initial elements)**
-  - When creating a new presentation, five initial elements are added to all screens at index 0.
+  - When creating a new presentation, initial elements are added to all screens at the starting frame.
-  - These elements can be deleted by clicking the red "X" button or modified by double-clicking on the element you want to edit.
+  - These elements can be deleted by clicking the red X button or modified by either double-clicking on the element or clicking the pencil icon.
   - These elements are added to ensure that the screens start black by default at the beginning of the presentation.

 ## Adding an element